SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 ```

 ---
-## Step 3: Create a pull request by adding a request file to leaderboard github repo
+## Step 3: Send a benchmark request by creating a pull request this github repo
-once you have your model submitted, you can open a PR to this github repo, which add a benchmark request file such as:
+Once you have your model submitted, you can open a PR to this github repo, which adds a request file to `requests` directory:

 **`github.com/speechio/leaderboard/requests/give_a_name_for_your_benchmark_request.yaml`**

-a sample request contains following info:
+a sample request file contains following content:
 ```
 date: 2021-04-05
 requester: Jiayu